ElektrikAkar/jekyll-thema-test/docs/3_using/3_degradation.md

 - Use case age: Simulate more realistic ageing, in this case by doing 2 cycles a day and resting in between

 ***Auxiliary functions***
--storeThroughput: per ‘action’ (e.g. a charge), store total battery charge and energy, losses in the converter, energy to run the thermal management system
+- storeThroughput: per ‘action’ (e.g. a charge), store total battery charge and energy, losses in the converter, energy to run the thermal management system
--balance: bring all cells back to the same voltage
+- balance: bring all cells back to the same voltage

 ***check-up: done both for Cells and Modules.
 Completely analogous so I only explain the Cells one***
 - getCells: from the StorageUnit, extract all the cells and put them in a Vector